 Canvassing Mobile Apps

 In the digital world of today, a voter is constantly bombarded with diverse opinions, facts, and propaganda, all competing to dominate the public mindset.
 To penetrate through this noise, digital organizing and advertising are essential.
-Mobile apps, such as Qomon, L2 Political, Ecanvasser, and GroundGame, allow you to do exactly that.
+Door knocking and canvassing apps, such as Qomon, L2 Political, Ecanvasser, and GroundGame, allow you to do exactly that.

 According to studies, even conventional canvassing alone can increase voter turnout by about 20 percent.
 However, when supplemented by online surveys and statistical analysis, the percentage is even higher.